vincentsun870530/SOEN321_DNS_Security/README.md

 # DNStest

-We have 1095 adult websites to test.
+We found about 16000 adult websites with content of pornography, gambling, and others We choose 1095 from it and test with DNS parental control tools

 Citation: